Position

 • Associate's or Bachelor's degree in Biomedical Equipment Technology, Electronics, or a related field.

-• Certification from a recognized biomedical equipment technician program (e.g., CBET, CET) is preferred.
+• Certification from a recognized biomedical equipment technician program (e.g., BMET, CBET).

 • Minimum of 2 years of experience in biomedical equipment maintenance and repair.

-• Strong knowledge of medical equipment, including diagnostic, therapeutic, and monitoring devices.
+• Strong knowledge of medical equipment and diagnostic tools.

-• Proficiency in using diagnostic tools and software for equipment troubleshooting.
+• Proficiency in using diagnostic and repair tools and equipment.

 Is becoming a Biomedical Equipment Technician a good career path?